by Robert Wilkinson

 One's voice was beautiful, one's was deep and resonant.
 Both were rebels, and hung around with unique talents.
 Harry and St. John the Beatle were best friends in their hell-raising Los Angeles era, while Waylon and St. Willie were best friends in the "Outlaw Country" era.

-Harry's voice was quite amazing, with a several octave range that allowed him to create some fairly eclectic interpretations of his own and others' songs.
+Harry Nilsson (June 15, 1941 – January 15, 1994) had a voice that was quite amazing, with a several octave range that allowed him to create some fairly eclectic interpretations of his own and others' songs.
 Waylon, on the other hand, had a great voice, but an even greater sound, with a deep driving bass beat keeping his songs steady as they whirled around him in a new form of country no one had ever done before.

 A great live performance of Harry doing Beatle songs!
 Here’s 8 minutes of Harry Nilsson Live At Beatlefest 84

 One of my favorites!
 Here’s the original studio version from Nilsson Schmilsson of the rockin’ “Jump Into the Fire”